-My name is Barbara Giraud and I am a 70-year-old grandmother.
-This translates to “Jaaja” in Lusoga and our dream was named in my honor.
-I work from Canada with a 25-year-old young man named Edwin who lives in Jinja, Uganda and of course with God, who is in full control over all that we do.
-Whether these children were sick or living in the garbage dumps, we wanted to put them into a home; to have them go to school and learn to be productive citizens in their country.
-We felt there must be a way to help these children but we both had no idea how to start such a project.
+My name is Barbara Giraud and I am a 77-year-old grandmother.
+“Jaaja” translates in Lusoga to grandma and our home was named in my honor.
+I work from Canada with a 33-year-old young man named Edwin Lufafa and his wife Precious who live in Jinja, Uganda.
+Whether these children were sick or living in the garbage dumps, we wanted to put them into a home; to have them go to school and learn to be productive citizens of their country.
+We felt there must be a way to help these children but neither of us had any idea how to start such a project.

 God always provides a way, and for us He chose banana bread.

-Who would have ever imagined that a loaf of bread would be the beginning our journey?
-11,000 loaves later, we are now well on our way to providing the needs for these children.
-Thanks to Save on Foods and their donation of ingredients, 100% of the sales go to our home brick by brick.
-Thanks also to Global TV for their broadcasts on the nightly news as this has given us the exposure we needed to tell our story.
+Who would have ever imagined that a loaf of bread would be the beginning of our journey?
+Over 15,000 loaves and with your generous donations, we are now well on our way to providing the needs for these children.
+Thanks to Jimmy Pattison, owner of Save on Foods and their donation of ingredients, 100% of the sales go to our home brick by brick.
+Thanks also to Global TV and CTV for their broadcasts on the nightly news as this has given us the exposure we needed to tell our story.

 - Mother Teresa